 Almost all organizations that implement the Payment Card Industry Data Security Standard (PCI DSS) struggle with the Standard’s applicability.
 Even those experienced in PCI DSS compliance can struggle with scope drift over time as an organization’s networks evolve.

 There are many ways to reduce PCI scope.
 So it should come as no surprise that one of the most compelling and practical ways to ensure that you continue to comply with PCI DSS is to narrow it down.
 This post will go through some of the most common scope reduction techniques today in the industry.

 Eliminating the storage of all cardholder data, including the Primary Account Number (PAN), is one of the most effective strategies to limit PCI scope.
 PCI DSS requirement 3.1, along with identification and secure deletion policies, guides validating organizations to keep data retention to a minimum by enforcing a robust policy limiting the storage and retention of such data.

-Verification bodies that store cardholder data qualify for the most rigorous self-assessment survey (SAQ D).
-The SAQ D survey is lengthy and requires the vendor to verify against all PCI DSS requirements.
+Verification bodies that store cardholder data qualify for the most rigorous self-assessment questionnaire (SAQ D).
+The SAQ D questionnaire is lengthy and requires the vendor to verify against all PCI DSS requirements.